"80 for 80" - Help us thank the last living veterans of D-Day!

 Help us Pass the Legacy of the "Greatest Generation" to the Next Generation

-On June 6 at the Normandy American Cemetery at Colleville-sur-Mer, France, a grateful people will mark the 80th anniversary of the beginning of the end of WWII in Europe.
-And, ABMF will continue its focus of education and outreach, especially for programs that teach young people why we Remember & Honor those Americans who gave their lives so that others may live in freedom.
+With your help, ABMF continues its focus of education and outreach, especially for programs that teach young people why we Remember & Honor those Americans who gave their lives so that others may live in freedom.

 Thank you for helping us protect history.
 Thank you for helping us Remember & Honor: Then, Now, Forever.